daisybio/spongeWebPy/README.md

                  sample_ID = ["TCGA-BP-4968","TCGA-B8-A54F"])
 ```

-It returs a data_frame with gene and patient/sample information and the "group information" encoded by column "overexpressed".
+It returns a data_frame with gene and patient/sample information and the "group information" encoded by column "overexpressed".
 Information about expression value of the gene (FALSE = underexpression, gene expression <= mean gene expression over all samples, TRUE = overexpression, gene expression >= mean gene expression over all samples)

-For furhter patient/sample informations:
+For further patient/sample information:
 ```
 get_survAna_sampleInformation(disease_name = "kidney clear cell carcinoma",
                               sample_ID = ["TCGA-BP-4968","TCGA-B8-A54F"])